kerpsondev/mLicense-SDK/README.md

 [![Release](https://img.shields.io/github/v/release/kerpsondev/mLicense-SDK.svg)](https://github.com/kerpsondev/mLicense-SDK/releases)

-Api allows you to connect to the mLicense system and easily use its capabilities from within your app!
+Java api allows you to connect to the mLicense system and easily use its capabilities from within your app!

 Api has few modules:
 1. Validity